eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.orcs.db.mock/README.txt

 Note: These database files are written out to users home directory in a dir named after test

 All canned-db test bundles should be updated with the same zip files and tests updated accordingly.
-- search for hsql.db for all locations
+- search for hsql.zip for all locations